Geography of North Carolina: Coastal Plain

-Agriculture

-The cultivated productions of the Mountain section are sweet corn, wheat, oats, barley, hay, tobacco, fruits and vegetables.
-Cattle are also reared quite extensively for market, and large numbers of chickens are raised for market in the northwestern mountains and foothills.
-A prominent new industry in the mountains is the raising and selling of Christmas Trees.
-In the Piedmont region of central North Carolina are found all the products of the mountains, although over the southern half cotton appears as the staple product.
-In the deep, loamy soils of the coastal region, cotton, corn, and oats are the staple crops, and truck farming (growing fruits and vegetables for northern markets), constitutes a flourishing industry.
-Formerly longleaf pine forests produced tar, pitch and turpentine, and more recently lumber.
-Little old growth longleaf area is left; much has been replanted in loblolly pine, which is used for paper pulp, plywood, and lumber.
-Four of the grape varieties of America are native to North Carolina; the Catawba, Isabella, Lincoln, and Scuppernong.

 River systems

 Seventeen major river basins have covered at least part of the state of North Carolina.
 These rivers can be broadly divided into three groups.
 In the extreme western part of the state, there are rivers that flow in a northwesterly direction, draining into the Gulf of Mexico through the Mississippi River.
 In the central part of the state, rivers flow generally southward into South Carolina before reaching the Atlantic Ocean.
 In the eastern part of the state, most of the rivers flow generally in an eastward or southeastward direction, before emptying into one of the sounds that separate the mainland of North Carolina from the Outer Banks.

 The divide between the Atlantic and Gulf watersheds, part of a larger divide known as the Eastern Continental Divide, lies not along the Smoky Mountains, the tallest in the state, but rather along the lower Blue Ridge Mountains to the east.
 The western slopes of the Blue Ridge form the headwaters of the French Broad and the Kanawha Rivers.
 Through the taller Smoky Mountains, these rivers pass through deep canyons known as water gaps.
 For example the Hiawassee River and its tributaries follow a series of canyons between Cleveland, Tennessee and Murphy, North Carolina, part of which can be followed driving along the Ocoee Scenic Byway.

 The rivers of central North Carolina rise on the eastern slopes of the Blue Ridge.
 The two largest of these are the Catawba River and the Yadkin River, and they drain much of the Piedmont region of the state.

 The major rivers of Eastern North Carolina, from north to south, are: the Chowan, the Roanoke, the Tar, the Neuse and the Cape Fear.
 Many of those rivers are navigable far inland, owing to their breadth as they traverse the low, flat Atlantic Coastal Plain in the eastern part of the state.